hammzj/cypress-load-balancer/README.md

 **Note: do NOT declare the `runner` within your configuration file as it may permanently filter out your test files!
 Only declare it from the command line when you need to use parallel processes.
-As well, do not declare it for `cypress open` mode or you will filter out specs in the testrunner UI.**
+As well, do not declare it for `cypress open` mode or you will filter out specs in the testrunner UI.
+If you must declare it this way, set to to "1/1" and dynamically handle it as needed.**

 ### Inputs